mig-hub/key-value-parser/README.md

 Keys of the resulting `Hash` are normalized.
 Dash in the middle of words are replaced by underscores.
 Double dash in front of a word are also removed.
-It allows you to have unix style dash arguments.
+It allows you to have unix style double dash arguments.

 ```ruby